 The study aims to standardise the way outcomes are reported in research examining head and neck and respiratory issues in individuals with Mucopolysaccharidosis Type II.
-Researchers aim to establish outcomes for studies in two patient: those aged up to 11 years old and those aged 12 to 25-years-old.
+Researchers aim to establish outcomes for studies in two patient groups: those aged up to 11 years old and those aged between 12-years-old and 25-years-old.

 Funder: Shire International GmbH, a Takeda company, under IIR-GBR-000133